-- Canadian broadband services adjusted EBITDA increased by 0.7% in constant currency mainly resulting from the impact of the DERYtelecom acquisition, partly offset by higher marketing and advertising activities and other costs which were unusually low last year in the context of the COVID-19 pandemic restrictions. - Profit for the period amounted to \$116.6 million, of which \$106.8 million, or \$2.29 per share, was attributable to owners of the Corporation compared to \$114.9 million, \$106.7 million, and \$2.24 per share, respectively, in the comparable period of fiscal 2021.
-The increases resulted mainly from higher adjusted EBITDA and lower income tax expense, partly offset by the increases in depreciation and amortization expense, integration, restructuring and acquisition costs and financial expense. - Free cash flow decreased by 6.0% (5.2% in constant currency) to reach \$132.1 million compared to the previous year, mainly as a result of higher capital expenditures, and to a lesser extent, due to higher integration, restructuring and acquisition costs resulting from the acquisition of the Ohio broadband systems, and higher financial expense, partly offset by higher adjusted EBITDA and lower current income taxes. - Cash flows from operating activities increased by 18.7% to reach \$286.9 million compared to the previous year, mainly from higher adjusted EBITDA, improved working capital elements, and lower income taxes paid, partly offset by higher interest paid. - Cogeco Communications purchased and cancelled 274,000 subordinate voting shares for a total consideration of \$29.5 million. - On September 1, 2021, Breezeline (formerly Atlantic Broadband) completed the acquisition of the Ohio broadband systems for a purchase price of \$1.418 billion (US\$1.125 billion), subject to customary post-closing adjustments. - Cogeco Communications maintains its fiscal 2022 financial guidelines as issued on November 11, 2021. - At its January 13, 2022 meeting, the Board of Directors of Cogeco Communications declared a quarterly eligible dividend of \$0.705 per share compared to \$0.64 per share in the comparable quarter of fiscal 2021. - On December 17, 2021, Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
-As part of the amendments, Cogeco Communications has transitioned its revolving facility into a Sustainability-linked loan ("SLL") structure, underscoring its strong leadership and dedication to sustainability and the organization's Environmental, social and governance (ESG) goals.
+- Adjusted EBITDA increased by 10.4% to reach \$354.4 million compared to the previous year.
+On a constant currency basis, adjusted EBITDA increased by 12.9%, mainly explained as follows: - American broadband services adjusted EBITDA increased by 33.0% in constant currency mainly resulting from the impact of the Ohio broadband systems acquisition and a higher margin driven by the organic revenue growth, partly offset by costs in connection with the rebranding of Atlantic Broadband to Breezeline and overall higher marketing and advertising activities and other costs which were unusually low last year in the context of the COVID-19 pandemic restrictions. - Canadian broadband services adjusted EBITDA increased by 0.7% in constant currency mainly resulting from the impact of the DERYtelecom acquisition, partly offset by higher marketing and advertising activities and other costs which were unusually low last year in the context of the COVID-19 pandemic restrictions. - Profit for the period amounted to \$119.1 million, of which \$38.5 million, or \$2.42 per share, was attributable to owners of the Corporation compared to \$120.4 million, \$40.5 million, and \$2.55 per share, respectively, in the comparable period of fiscal 2021.
+The decreases resulted mainly from higher depreciation and amortization expense, higher integration, restructuring and acquisition costs and higher financial expense, partly offset by higher adjusted EBITDA and lower income tax expense. - Free cash flow decreased by 8.4% (7.6% in constant currency) to reach \$135.8 million compared to the previous year, mainly as a result of higher capital expenditures, and to a lesser extent, due to higher integration, restructuring and acquisition costs resulting from the acquisition of the Ohio broadband systems, and higher financial expense, partly offset by higher adjusted EBITDA and lower current income taxes. - Cash flows from operating activities increased by 26.2% to reach \$297.3 million compared to the previous year, mainly from higher adjusted EBITDA, improved working capital elements, and lower income taxes paid, partly offset by higher interest paid. - On September 1, 2021, Breezeline (formerly Atlantic Broadband) completed the acquisition of the Ohio broadband systems for a purchase price of \$1.418 billion (US\$1.125 billion), subject to customary post-closing adjustments. - Cogeco maintains its fiscal 2022 financial guidelines as issued on November 11, 2021. - At its January 13, 2022 meeting, the Board of Directors of Cogeco declared a quarterly eligible dividend of \$0.625 per share compared to \$0.545 per share in the comparable quarter of fiscal 2021. - On January 13, 2022, the TSX accepted Cogeco's notice of intention for a normal course issuer bid, enabling it to acquire for cancellation up to 325,000 subordinate voting shares from January 18, 2022 to January 17, 2023. - On December 17, 2021, Cogeco amended and extended its \$100 million Term Revolving Facility to February 3, 2027 and Cogeco Communications amended and extended its \$750 million Term Revolving Facility to January 24, 2027.
+As part of the amendments, both Cogeco and Cogeco Communications have transitioned their revolving facilities into a Sustainability-linked loan ("SLL") structure, underscoring their strong leadership and dedication to sustainability and the organizations' Environmental, social and governance (ESG) goals.

-"For this first quarter of fiscal 2022, we are satisfied with Cogeco Communications' performance, which is in line with expectations," declared Philippe Jetté, President and Chief Executive Officer of Cogeco Communications Inc.
+"For this first quarter of fiscal 2022, we are satisfied with Cogeco's performance, which is in line with expectations," declared Philippe Jetté, President and Chief Executive Officer of Cogeco Inc.